What do I need to use passkey

 Creating a Passkey: To create a passkey, you typically need to:

-1. Sign in to the application or website using your existing credentials
+- Go to the signing application or website using your existing credentials.

 Where to safe your passkey: Device vs. Cloud